zetabank-devteam/teacher_manual/docs/source/build_tutorial/4.assembly_diy_kit/bottom_layer.rst

 |
 |

 6. Install the power board and tighten the two front screws.
+A power board oversees the entire electronics, including the battery and motor.

     .. thumbnail:: /_images/build_tutorial/4.assembly_diy_kit/1-6.jpg